ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: #faq-baas-total}

 You can create up to 750 backups per volume per account.
 Consider how your [billing changes](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=api#snapshots_vpc_considerations) when you increase the number of snapshots that you take and retain.

+## What are backup policy jobs?
+{: faq}
+{: #faq-backup-jobs}

+Backup policy jobs, or backup jobs for short, are triggered when a scheduled backup snapshot is being created or deleted.
+If the create or delete action is successful, the backup job contains information about the backup snapshot that was created or deleted.
+If the job ran unsuccessfully, the job contains the reason for the failure.
+For more information, see [Viewing backup jobs](/docs/vpc?topic=vpc-backup-view-policy-jobs).

 ## Can I back up my volume snapshots?
 {: faq}